alien4cloud/alien4cloud-spray/readme.md

 You can use the playbook `install-samba.yml` in order to setup a Samba server (on the `samba` host).
 It will mount respectively `a4c_working_dir` and `yorc_working_dir` folders on `a4c` and `yorc` hosts.
 This playvbook is here as an example but should not be used in a production environment.

+We also have a role to setup rsync based replication (to de documented).

 ## SSL Certificates

 If you want to securize the components of your stack, you will need to have some certificates for each concerned hosts.